henriquesimoes/humpback/solutions/README.md

 directory empty before running the symbolic linkage, as all files from the folder will be part of the inference process in this solution.
 You can delete all previous symbolic links with `rm -r test`.
-That does not affect the files they are refering to.
+That does not affect the files they are referring to.

 Recall that the `/dataset` folder inside the container is a volume that is mapped to the repository `data` folder.
 We could also do that inside the container.
 That is a matter of choice.
-Just bear in mind that all created files will belong to the root user this way, since Docker runs in previleged mode.
+Just bear in mind that all created files will belong to the root user this way, since Docker runs in privileged mode.

 #### Running